Florida Sheriffs Youth Ranches Residential Care Program

 About

 The Florida Sheriffs Youth Ranches Residential Care Program includes activities such as swimming, baseball, volleyball, canoeing, and arts and crafts.
-Residential campuses follow a four-pillar philosophy of Work, Study, Play and Pray, with daily schedules that include school, an on-campus job, chapel services, and recreation activities.
-Youth at the Boys Ranch may attend school on campus at the Donald Ralph Cooke School or in the local public school system, and each boy and girl participates in a structured work program.
+The program operates on residential campuses that follow a four-pillar philosophy of Work, Study, Play and Pray, with daily schedules that include school, an on-campus job, chapel services, and recreation activities.
+At the Florida Sheriffs Boys Ranch, each boy and girl participates in a structured work program and may attend school on campus or in the local public school system in the Live Oak community.

 • Ages: 3–18 years old

-Special events throughout Florida raise funds to support the work of the organization.
-The Don Genung Training and Resource Center aims to equip law enforcement, teachers, biological, adoptive and foster parents, churches, and systems of care with various Trauma-Informed Care Services, including employee training, TBRI evidence-based trainings, and implementation strategies to help create trauma informed communities.
+Special events throughout Florida help raise funds to support the work of the organization.
+The Don Genung Training and Resource Center provides various Trauma-Informed Care Services, including employee training, TBRI evidence-based trainings, and implementation strategies to help equip law enforcement, teachers, biological, adoptive and foster parents, churches, and systems of care to create trauma informed communities.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.